 Burroughs Park | Fabulous 320 Acre Park in Tomball, TX

-There are many picnic areas scattered throughout the various sections of the park including two different playgrounds for children.
+There are many picnic areas scattered throughout the various sections of the park, including two different playgrounds for children.
 We saw people playing an energetic game of volleyball on one of two courts in this area of the park.

-Catch and release is encouraged but some types of fish can be kept.
+Catch and release are encouraged, but some types of fish can be kept.
 These include bluegill and channel catfish in this particular park.
 There were several fishermen in Burroughs Park on the day of our visit.

 It was so enjoyable walking around this lovely lake!
 The views from all angles were pretty.

-There were other birds as well.
+There were other birds, as well.
 The Great Egret remained perched out in the water by a tree while a Red-naped Sapsucker woodpecker was busy pecking holes in a tree next to a picnic table where we were enjoying lunch.

-Girls softball is also played in this park but the fields were empty on the day of our visit.
+Girls softball also takes place in this park, but the fields were empty on the day of our visit.
 Another playground was in this area with the soccer and softball fields.

 We very much enjoyed our day spent in this lovely Roy C. Burroughs Park.
-The park is open from 7AM to dark every day except Thanksgiving, Christmas Eve, Christmas Day and New Years Day.
+The park is open from 7 AM to dark every day except Thanksgiving, Christmas Eve, Christmas Day and New Years Day.

 I will leave you with these final pictures.